Information about Febuxostat

 No, do not stop taking Febuxostat without the advice of your doctor even if you feel better.
 Discontinuation of medicine may increase the levels of uric acid.
 It may also worsen your symptoms due to the formation of new crystals of urate in and around your joints and kidneys.

 Q. What are the things which I need to know while taking Febuxostat?

 You should be aware that Febuxostat may cause serious heart problems which can be life-threatening in some cases.
 The symptoms of heart problems include chest pain, shortness of breath or trouble breathing, dizziness, fainting or feeling light-headed, rapid or irregular heartbeat.
 It may also cause numbness or weakness in one side of your body, slurring of speech and sudden blurry vision, or sudden severe headache.
 Immediately inform your doctor and seek medical help if you experience any of these symptoms.

 Q. Can Febuxostat cause any liver problems?

 Yes, Febuxostat use may cause liver problems.
-Your doctor may advise you to have blood tests done to check how well your liver is working before and during treatment with Febuxostat.
-Inform your doctor if you notice symptoms such as fatigue, loss of appetite for several days or longer, pain or tenderness on the right side of the abdomen.
-It may also cause changes in color of urine (dark or tea colored) and may make your skin or the white part of your eyes turn yellow (jaundice).
+Your doctor may advise you to get regular blood tests done before and during treatment with Febuxostat to check how well your liver was working before and while taking this medicine.
+Inform your doctor if you notice symptoms such as fatigue, pain or tenderness on the right side of the abdomen or loss of appetite for several days or longer.
+It may also cause changes in the color of urine (dark or tea colored) and may make your skin or the white part of your eyes turn yellow (jaundice).